 This is one of the few remaining large, intact pieces of unspoiled land bordering the Tapajos National Forest.
 There is a concentration of rare plant and wildlife, several miles of the Igarape Branco river and several million board feet of prime timber in species such as ipe, jatoba, cumaru, angelim pedra, lacewood, goncalo alves and so on.
 The land is right on the Cuiaba highway(BR-163), which is the only main north and south road from the Amazon River to the south of Brazil (Cuiaba), and the road is paved.
 The land is accessible year round by car and is only one hour from a major airport serviced by international flights.

-Within a mile of this land, NASA and other world environmental organizations have established research stations within the Tapajos Forest, which is one of the largest virgin forests remaining on the planet.
+Within a mile of this land, NOAA, Chico Mendes Foundation, and other world environmental organizations have established research stations within the Tapajos Forest, which is one of the largest virgin forests remaining on the planet.
 Before we purchased this land, it was once destined to become one of the many large-scale farms so common in the region.
 Farming and cattle ranching mean complete forest removal.
 In the case of this land, not a single tree would be on it had it not been purchased by present owners.
-It is our hope that the future owner will possess a strong desire to preserve it for generations to come.
+It is our mission that the 766 forest preserve remains a pristine intact Bio Preserver in perpetuity.

 The 766 Preserve is adjacent to the Tapajos National Forest, approximately 76 km south of the City of Santarem.
 Santarem is located at the confluence of the mighty Tapajos and the Amazon Rivers.
 The Tapajos region is one of a combination of agribusiness farms(mainly soy), virgin and managed forest lands.
 This piece of rainforest is in the middle of one of the most endangered areas for loss to agribusiness in the whole of Brazil.
 Bisecting this region of Amazonian Brazil is BR-163, “the soy highway”, named so because it ends at an enormous soy receiving facility in Santarem.
 The rainy season lasts from December to July, with most precipitation occurring from December to May.